GreedyAmigo/greedyamigo-webapp/README.md

     * [Apache2 installation instructions for Windows](https://httpd.apache.org/docs/2.4/platform/windows.html)

 Initially, I wanted to add a npm package that enables local development hosting out of the box without apache2 or third-party webservers, but out ot time pressure and simplicity I did not do this.

+## additionally
+If you want to see the application in action, you should visit [greedy-amigo.com](https://www.greedy-amigo.com)